algorandfoundation/beaker/README.md

 - `read_only` - Really just a place holder until arc22 is merged

-We can also specify Account state and even account for dynamic state
+We can also specify Account state and even allow for dynamic state keys.

 ```py
 from beaker import AccountState, LocalStateValue